MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-addloadfields-method.md

 ## Example

-On a report, you might load a field that is outside the ones default selected for load via DataColumn, so one can add it in the OnPreDataItem trigger:
+The following example code illustrates how to use the AddLoadFields method to add a field for loading on a report.

-The following example code snippet illustrates how to use the AddLoadFields method on a report's OnPreDataItem trigger add a field for loading:
+The example loads a field that is outside of the fields selected by default by DataColumns.
+The field is added by using the AddLoadFields on the [OnPreDataItem trigger](../../triggers/devenv-onpredataitem-trigger.md).

 ```
 trigger OnPreDataItem()